iq-motion-control/iq-module-communication-doc/docs/manual/manual_step_direction.rst

 .. note::
 	Please note that the following *Step/Direction* testing was performed with a Fortiq-42 module.
 Your exact commands may change depending on the module in use.

-The Step/Direction interface can also be accessed through Vertiq’s Python API's *step_direction_input* client, summarized in :ref:`step_dir_entries`.
+The Step/Direction interface can also be accessed through Vertiq’s Python API's *step_direction_input* client, summarized in Vertiq's API documentation.

 #.
 If you have never used Vertiq's Python API, you must first set up your local computer to use the Python API using the instructions found at `Getting Started with Python <https://iqmotion.readthedocs.io/en/latest/langs/python.html>`_